The Top 5 Benefits of Family Travel

 If you ask the kids what they love about our travels, they will probably tell you that mum and dad are more fun and we play more.

 3. Family travel is educational

 One of the life-long benefits of family travel is that kids learn so much.
 They are little sponges for knowledge.
 We encourage our kids to learn about where we are going by studying a map.

 You may not think anything is going in when you ask what they learned that day and get blank looks, but we guarantee it is going in and will come out one day when you are least expecting it.

 4. Family travel creates life long memories

-For now, their favourite memory is of a little Sri Lankan boy they met at one of our homestays called Sandu who wet his shorts and then slapped George on the head.
+For now, their favourite memory is of a little Sri Lankan toddler they met at one of our homestays who wet his shorts, wiped his hands on his shorts and then slapped George on the head.
 Don’t ask…